bendordie/webserv/README.md

 # webserv (work in progress...)

-Simple Web-Server based on HTTP/1.1
+Simple Web-Server based on HTTP/1.1.

+In addition to mastering the client-server interactions and the principles of event-driven programming, the goal of the project was to learn and apply the basics of OOP.

 # About